 The "hidden identity" of this enchanted forest is reinforced by its spectacular vegetation.
-Not in vain in Asturian a «Beyu» is nothing but a deep throat or canyoning a river, a narrow and humid zone that allows to contemplate large waterfalls in the rainy season.
-In the foliage of this «Beyu» the forest is indigenous, chestnut, oak and hazel.
+Not in vain in Asturian a «Beyu» is nothing other than a deep throat or canyoning a river, a narrow and humid area that allows to see large waterfalls during the rainy season.
+In the lushness of this «Beyu» the forest is native, of chestnut, oak and hazel.
 The karstic formations they are capricious everywhere and they show themselves «Les cuerries» or Cuerres, stone pens once used to store chestnuts and put them safe from forest animals.

 We arrive at the recondite village of Pen, a town that brings together a large ethnographic group, such as sundial, in the house of Fondón, or its abundant granaries; one of them is cataloged as the largest hórreo of Asturias.
 It is easy to imagine inside the houses the legends transmitted for centuries to the warmth of home.
 There the magic and the superstition of the magical beings we have discovered in our walk are preserved.